waywardphilosopher/lookingforwisdom/content/posts/plato-part-two.md

 +++
 categories = ["Philosopher Files"] date = 2021-07-22T10:00:00Z
-description = ""
 draft = false
 image = "/images/academy.jpeg"
 slug = "plato-part-two"
-summary = "Plato is famous for what is sometimes called his \"theory of forms\".
+description = "Plato is famous for what is sometimes called his \"theory of forms\".
 But what are forms?
 What is this theory?
 And what makes Aslan an almost-perfect cat? " tags = ["Philosopher Files"] title = "Plato's Theory of Forms"